BlueMap-Minecraft/AddonTemplate/README.md

 To compile, run `./gradlew clean build shadowJar` which will create the jars in the `./build/libs` folder.

+You can then install your addon by placing the `.jar` in bluemaps `packs` folder next to the configuration files.

 # Overview
 Information for bluemap's addon loader can be found in `./src/main/java/resources/bluemap.addon.json`.
 There you configure your addons id (must be unique) and the entrypoint (full class name of your main class).